 - Mittens/gloves – Iceland can get pretty cold, especially during night shoots.
 A pair of thin gloves for mobility to control the camera functions is handy, along with a pair of thicker mittens

-- Remote shutter release – comes in handy especially when setting up to shoot a time lapse (think northern lights!)
+- Remote shutter release – a remote release comes in handy especially when setting up to shoot a time lapse (think northern lights!)

 - Camera bag – preferred bags are waterproof, and make sure yours is comfortable enough as you may be doing some light hiking